Anumala89/D3-Challenge/README.md

     * Include state abbreviations in the circles.

-    * Create and situate your axes and labels to the left and   bottom of the chart.
+    * Create and situate the axes and labels to the left and   bottom of the chart.

 Following is the chart of Healthcare vs. Poverty: